 Ordering professionals are not required to consult AUC for non-advanced diagnostic exams.
 The PAMA legislation mandates that AUC be consulted for all advanced diagnostic imaging services.

-The educational and operations testing period for the CMS AUC program has been extended through December 31, 2021.
+The educational and operations testing period for the CMS AUC program has been extended through at least December 31, 2022.
 During that testing period, advanced imaging claims will be paid whether or not they correctly include AUC consultation information, but all ordering and rendering providers are strongly encouraged to participate.

 There are three free portals offered which integrate a qCDSM that providers can use to consult AUC.
 These are:

-CMS Also has a list of 17 other qCDSMs which are fee-structured.
+CMS also has a list of many other qCDSMs which are fee-structured.
 Click here to go to that list.

 Medicare claims must include